-Opposite Grateful Med is Eggs Canna.
-The first three locations had been a 10 second walk from each other and it was proving to be a mighty convenient excursion.
+Opposite Greatful Med is Eggs Canna.
+The first three locations had been a ten-second walk from each other and it was proving to be a mighty convenient excursion.
 Eggs Canna has three locations throughout Vancouver and probably has the most structured giveaway policy.
 They weren’t surprised or offended when Shannon asked about the birthday freeby situation.
-They explained that with any purchase of $5 or over Shannon would get a free gram.
+They explained that with any purchase of $5 [$4 USD] or more, Shannon would get a free gram.

-I appreciated the ease of this policy but couldn't help but miss the wholesome vibe of Grateful Med.
-Sadly there was no omniscient matriarchy in this place but it was bright and clean and smelled good—but if they don't have a grandma rolling the joints here will they be as delicious?
+I appreciated the ease of this policy but couldn't help but miss the wholesome vibe of Greatful Med.
+Sadly, there was no omniscient matriarchy in this place but it was bright and clean and smelled good—but if they don't have a grandma rolling the joints here will they be as delicious?

-With a $5 purchase Shannon was given a whole free gram of Cherry Pie though and that’s a fairly sizeable giveaway.
+With a $5 [$4 USD] purchase, Shannon was given a whole free gram of Cherry Pie though and that’s a fairly sizable giveaway.
 They didn't ask for her preference but I’m sure if we’d done a little schmooze we could have charmed our way to our crop of choice.

-The verdict: one gram of free birthday weed with any $5 purchase.
+The verdict: one gram of free birthday weed with any $5 [$4 USD] purchase.